Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

   - The footer section includes links to the relevant social media sites for Kids' Bookclub.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

+  UX: A First Time user will want to find ways to follow the bookclubs social media platforms.

 ![Footer](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/footer.jpg)

 - __Gallery__

   - The gallery will provide the user with supporting images to see what the Bookclubs are like.
   - This section is valuable to the parents/guardians as they will see if they would be suitable for thier child, and also of benefit to the child to see other children enjoying the groups.

+  UX: A Frequent user will want to see photos from the classes.

 ![Gallery](https://github.com/RozWelch/kids-bookclub1/blob/main/assets/readme_images/gallery_page.jpg)